IntersectMBO/cardano-node/trace-dispatcher/doc/trace-dispatcher.md

 - Avoid using strictness annotations for trace types.
 Given that trace messages are either promptly discarded or instantly converted to another format without storage, strictness annotations introduce unnecessary inefficiencies without tangible benefits.

 - When developing new tracers, consider creating the new tracers first and subsequently mapping to old tracers.
-You can refer to numerous examples in cardano-node under Cardano.Node.Tracing.Tracers.
+You can refer to numerous examples in `cardano-node` under `Cardano.Node.Tracing.Tracers`.

-- For inquiries and reviews, please reach out to the benchmarking and tracing team.
+- For inquiries and reviews, please reach out to the Performance & Tracing team.
 Your collaboration and questions are welcome to ensure a seamless transition and optimal utilization of the new tracing framework.

 # Basic Tracer Topics